ChristianWeersink/Inft3102/lab1/README.md

-# My INFT Assignment
+# My INFT3102-02 Lab 1

-Hello my name is christian this is my assignment.

-It uses 11ty with both nunjucks and md templates.

-write a readme that tells someone how to run this project if they downloaded it from the internet
+Steps to view lab:

-1. Open terminal.
+1. Open terminal
-2. npm install.
+2. npm install
-3. npm run build.
+3. npm run build
-4. Navigate to index.html in the dist folder
+4. serve dist
-5. Go live using live server.
+5. ctrl + click the local link in terminal or copy+paste into browser
-6. Use the drop down or H1 link to access the lab 1 write up.
+6. Use the drop down or H1 link to access the lab 1 write up

-7. enjoy!